The Changeling Hypothesis:

 Let’s take another look at the possible order of action here.

 And Lily’s sacrifice transmuted into Tom being unable to “touch” her child.
-The Horcrux that Tom created in Harry might one day jerk him around, but it could not take possession of him untill he made the attempt himself from outside.
+The Horcrux that Tom created in Harry might one day jerk him around, but it could not take possession of him.
+To do that Tom had to make the attempt himself from outside.
 Tom would never again be able to possess Harry without incurring consequences that he did not wish to invoke.

 I now find myself wondering whether the shrill voice Harry heard laughing in the later portion of the dementor-assisted memory was his own — after Voldemort took possession of him.
 That was the point where Lily stopped pleading, and started screaming.